oliviamcauley/Surfing_Bar/README.md

 # Surfing_Bar
 Cluster residing at L4/5 in MW-like galaxy

 Open "RunGrowBarModel" in order to run the tracer particle simulation

+User should open "IntegrateTheOrbits" and "SimParams" to make sure the potential in the integration file is aligned to what the user specified in the simulation parameters file.